 “It makes people stink?”

 He smiled.
-“Well, I was more thinking that along the lines of the fact that I’m very glad it exists--I just don’t ever want to get stuck in it.”
+“Well, I was thinking other lines, though that comparison is rather valid to.
+No, work is like fertilizer in that I’m very glad it exists--I just don’t ever want to get stuck in it.”

 “That’s unfortunate,” Blushweaver said, leaving the aisle of trees.
 “Because you just agreed to it.”